ztomasze/sdnd/Adventuring/Harm/damage.md

 ### type effects

-Some damage types might always have an effect.
-Example:
+Some damage types might always have an given quality or side effect.
+Examples:

 * **Fire** damage always ignites very flammable materials, such as oil or tinder.
-(Lighting combustible materials like paper or clothing might take more than an [[instant]] fire damage effect.)
+(Igniting combustible materials like paper or clothing might take more than an [[instant|instantaneous]] fire damage effect.)
 * **Necrotic** damage does not harm non-living creatures (undead and constructs)
 * **Thunder** damage is negated in an area of magical silence.